-So whether you chose to take your sweet time or take the super-fast track to losing weight post pregnancy it is important for you to stay focused and consistent.
+So whether you choose to take your sweet time to lose baby weight or take the super-fast track to lose weight post-pregnancy, you need to stay focused and consistent.
 This baby-making job is a very long and physically demanding process.

 You will be most successful in taking that baby weight off if you take the time to get healthy before starting the journey.
 If you are already pregnant it is never too late to start taking care of your body and eating right.
 Finding or making the time to work out once you have children can often be challenging, but it is crucial for keeping your body healthy and your mind sane.
 When you feel strong and have more energy, there’s nothing the day can bring that you won’t be able to tackle head on and that comes in handy when there is a house full of little ones to care for.
 As the saying goes “when Momma’s happy everyone’s happy.”

 As you can see, there’s no reason why, you would not get your body back or better six months from now.
 You might even be surprised when someone says, “Wow!”
 You look like you are in better shape now after having your baby than you were before you got pregnant!”.
 We won’t soften this up and tell you this can be achieved simply by breastfeeding and chasing after your little ones.
 It requires a lot of hard work to sport your honeymoon bikini only 10 months or less after giving birth but for some, it will be totally worth it!